Rashaad01/AM10-data-visualization/README.md

 **Data Source:** The data for this analysis is the **[Brazilian E-Commerce Public Dataset by Olist (https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)**.

-## PROJECT FILES
-- The python file entailing all codes is found here:

 ## KEY FINDINGS AND RECOMMENDATIONS

 Key findings are found below: